The following three components are evaluated at the end of each academic year:

 - You must successfully complete a cumulative 2/3 (67%) of all credits for which you attempt.

 - “Attempted” coursework includes all classes that appear on your official transcript, including those with a DR (dropped) or W (withdrew) grade notation.
-The last day to drop classes without a DR or W notification varies each semester – check the Registrar’s Office “Key Deadlines” for specifics.
+The last day to drop classes without a DR or W notification varies each semester – check the Registrar’s Office Session Dates for specifics.

 - “Completed” coursework includes all classes with a passing grade (D or above).
 Credits that are dropped, failed, or incomplete will negatively impact your completion rate.

-- You may not enroll for more than 150% of the number of credits needed to complete their degree.
+- You may not enroll for more than 150% of the number of credits needed to complete your degree.
 Transfer credits and prior degree credits are included in this evaluation.

 Evaluation of SAP takes place after the academic year ends and final grades have been reported in May.

-If you fail any one or more of the three requirements, you will be notified via e-mail – typically in early June – and the notification will include details on both the failure and your options to move forward.
-No financial aid can be awarded or disbursed to a student that has failed any component of SAP.
+If you do not meet any one or more of the three requirements, you will be notified via e-mail – typically in early June – and the notification will include details on why you didn’t meet the requirements and your options to move forward.
+No financial aid can be offered or disbursed to a student that has not met a component of SAP.

-If you fail SAP, you’re given the opportunity to appeal the loss of financial aid by addressing the cause and issues with your academic progress as well as meeting with an academic advisor to work on an academic plan to make sure the issues can be resolved moving forward.
+If you do not meet SAP, you’re given the opportunity to appeal the loss of financial aid by addressing the cause and issues with your academic progress as well as working with an academic advisor to create an academic plan to make sure you see success in the future!

 - Medical illness or injury